Floffah/seanchas/documents/dissertation/main.typ

   ),
   bibliography: none,
   word-counter: true,
-  declaration: "[x] NO: I have not used such tools"
+  declaration: "[x] NO: I have not used such tools.\nNote: Grammarly was used in the capacity of grammar fixes and readability suggestions, with the generative AI features disabled."
 )

 #set text(lang: "en", region: "uk")